tuteco/r_datascience_verse/README.md

-# AWS ready RStudio for datascience
+# AWS ready RStudio with shiny server for datascience
 ```
    _         _
   | |_ _   _| |_ ___  ___ ___